 In a country having a low per capita with 41.3% of the population living in rural areas having no regular income or any form of social security, disease incidences result in decreased income, increased levels of poverty, and stress.
 According to The World Health Organization, “without the quality of life, an expanded life span is of no interest, the desire to have good health is as significant as life expectancy.”

 Compared to US doctors who are heavily burdened by debts at the time of graduation, Moroccan doctors enjoy free medical education both locally and in many European countries.
 They, therefore, do not have any excuse for not offering proper medical care, yet the training they get is up to standard.
-Immediately after leaving medical school, they have to serve in government hospitals for many years then later on are allowed to practice privately.
+Immediately after leaving medical school, they have to serve in government hospitals for many years and then, later on, are allowed to practice privately.
 Moroccan doctors are, therefore, highly skilled and qualified.
 But after opening their private facilities and clinics, it appears like they forget all the medical ethics they acquired in college.

 The State of Morocco’s health care system

 One thing about the health care system in Morocco is that patients have to go for tests and services to clinics not found within the hospitals.
 You only get medication from the local pharmacies.
-The Health care system in Morocco is three tiered
+The Health care system in Morocco is three-tiered

 Military health system